The Stock Market Crash of 1929 and the Beginning of the Great Depression

 The structure of the economy had fundamentally changed since the last depression that occurred in the 1890s.
 New domestic fault lines appeared in both rural and industrial America.

 The situation was made more dangerous as the global economy struggled to recover from World War I and its chaotic aftermath.
 Only the New York Fed and large New York banks worried about international instability and its possible consequences.
-Longer term, all Americans would become aware of the consequences of post-WWI overseas problems, the stock market crash of 1929 and the beginning of the Great Depression in 1930.
+Eventualy, all Americans would become aware of the consequences of post-WWI overseas problems, the stock market crash of 1929, and the beginning of the Great Depression in 1930.
 On December 7, 1941.

 ======================================================

-For a list of pages (economics tutorials) and posts, see Guide to Pages and Posts
+For a list of posts, see Guide to Posts by Topic.

 Comments